SystemsBioinformatics/ecmtool/README.md

 After testing how the tool works, most users will want to run their workloads on computing clusters instead of on single machines.
 This section describes some of the steps that are useful for running on clusers

 ### Parallel computing with OpenMPI
 On Linux or Mac, ecmtool can make use of OpenMPI for running on parallel in a computing cluster.
-To make use of this feature, OpenMPI, mpi4py, and mplrs are required.
-They can be installed, for example, with
+To make use of this feature, in addition to the dependencies in requirements.txt, OpenMPI, mpi4py, and mplrs are required.
+The installation of OpenMPI and mplrs is done via:

 ```bash
 apt install libopenmpi-dev